UndocuBruins Fellowship

 • Enroll in and complete a 1-unit course each quarter (offered through the School of Education; course schedule TBD) to support professional and reflective learning.

-• Meet with a USP UndocuBruins Coordinator or designated USP staff member at least once per quarter for check-ins and additional support.
+• Meet with a USP UndocuBruins Coordinator at least once per quarter for check-ins and additional support.

 • Complete all required reflection assignments, including a culminating professional development presentation that highlights their project, learning outcomes, and growth over the academic year.